nhn/tui.editor/README.md

 ### Productive Markdown mode
 ![markdown image](https://user-images.githubusercontent.com/1215767/34354737-b98a0736-ea73-11e7-8375-d4c83b8894d8.png)
-* **Live Preview**: Edit Markdown while keeping eye on the rendered HTML.
+* **Live Preview**: Edit Markdown while keeping an eye on the rendered HTML.
 Your edits will be applied immediately
 * **Scrolling Sync**: Synchronous scrolling between Markdown and Preview.
-You don't need to scroll those separately
+You don't need to scroll through each one separately
-* **Auto indent**: The cursor will always be where you want to be
+* **Auto indent**: The cursor will always be where you want it to be
 * **Syntax highlight**: You can check broken Markdown syntax immediately

 ### Easy WYSIWYG mode
 ![wysiwyg image](https://user-images.githubusercontent.com/1215767/34354831-5f04c7e6-ea74-11e7-9664-97f71c4fee6e.png)
-* **Copy and paste**: Paste anything from browser, screenshot, excel, powerpoint etc
+* **Copy and paste**: Paste anything from browser, screenshot, excel, powerpoint, etc.
 * **Codeblock editor**: Highlight 170+ languages with full size code editor
 * **Table**: Hate the Markdown table?
 You can do everything with a mouse